-If we are unable to establish sales and distribution capabilities for our product candidates, we may not be successful in commercializing those product candidates, if and when they are approved.
+If we are unable to establish sales and distribution capabilities for our product candidates for which we do not out-license commercialization rights, we may not be successful in commercializing those product candidates, if and when they are approved.

 We do not have a sales infrastructure.
-To achieve commercial success for any product candidate for which we may obtain marketing approval in the United States, we will need to establish a sales organization.
-In the future, we expect to build a focused sales and marketing infrastructure to target the approximately 1,900 uveitis and retina specialists in the United States for any of our product candidates that receive marketing approval.
+To achieve commercial success for any product candidate for which we may obtain marketing approval in the United States and have not licensed the commercialization rights to a third party, we will need to establish a sales organization.
 There are risks involved with establishing our own sales and distribution capabilities.
-For example, recruiting and training a sales force is expensive and time consuming and could delay any product launch.
+For example, recruiting and training a sales force is expensive and time-consuming and could delay any product launch.
 If the commercial launch of a product candidate for which we recruit a sales force is delayed or does not occur for any reason, we would have prematurely or unnecessarily incurred these commercialization expenses.
 This may be costly, and our investment would be lost if we cannot retain or reposition our sales and marketing personnel.